Marriott has a large presence around the globe, with more than 7,300 properties across the world.

 Annual Free Night Certificate

-If you hold these cards, you will earn an annual free night certificate on your account anniversary that can be used at properties costing up to 35,000 points per night.
+If you hold these cards (excluding the Marriott Bold card), you’ll earn an annual free night certificate on your account anniversary that can be used at properties costing up to 50,000 points per night.

 Chase Ultimate Rewards

-You can also earn Chase Ultimate Rewards through one of several credit card options and then transfer these Chase points to Marriott Bonvoy at a 1:1 ratio.
+You can also earn Chase Ultimate Rewards points through one of several credit card options and then transfer these Chase points to Marriott Bonvoy at a 1:1 ratio.